jamesqquick/jamesqquick-site/src/data/posts/2. How I Prepare For Talks/how-i-prepare-for-talks.md

 - Save a bunch of random notes, links, and thoughts in whatever format works best
 - Create section headlines to outline the talk
-- Fill in sections with raw content (no styling or veryy little)
+- Fill in sections with raw content (no styling or very little)
 - Beautify the content!
 - Add jokes and gifs :)
-- write speaker notes!
+- Write speaker notes!

 This last part is actually pretty important.
 You don't want to talk AT people for an hour.
 You want to engage them, make them laugh, make them cry, etc. With practice, you'll learn how to gauge your audience better and better.

 ## Live Coding?
 Think Twice!

 Live coding is REALLY hard.
 Not saying I don't do it, but it is definitely a challenge.
-Let's just say it's hard to type accurately when you're nervous and a room full of people are waiting on your to impress them :)
+Let's just say it's hard to type accurately when you're nervous and a room full of people are waiting on you to impress them :)

 Here's a couple of things you can do to help.